bensutherland/2015_ms_sfonmap/00_resources/data_sources.md

 Go to the following website and download http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0102089#s5 Table S7. doi:10.1371/journal.pone.0102089.s009
-Delete the first line leaving the first line as the header, and save out the sheet as rondeau_etal2014_map_and_seq.csv
+Delete the first line leaving the first line as the header, and Delete the other blocks of data under the first large block (should not be total of 526 records and a header), and save out the sheet as rondeau_etal2014_map_and_seq.csv